 Call-Back Popularity is Growing

 ContactBabel also surveyed 212 contact center managers about the technology they use.
 According to the report, 22% offer a call-back option for people that have dialed-in.
-(This type of call-back corresponds to Fonolo’s In-Call Rescue solution.)
+(This type of call-back corresponds to Fonolo’s Voice Call-Back Solution.)
 It’s great to see this number growing!